 - Payroll options for foreign companies

 To assist foreign companies, NNRoad provides Employer of Record (EOR) services for clients interested in running payroll and hiring employees in Vietnam without a legal entity.

-NNRoad acts as a Professional Employment Organization (PEO) in Vietnam to ensure that all employment liabilities (local contract, payroll, individual income tax, social security contributions) are complied according to the Vietnamese Labor Law.
+NNRoad acts as a Professional Employment Organization (PEO) in Vietnam to ensure that all employment liabilities (local contract, payroll, individual income tax, social security contributions) are in compliance with Vietnamese Labor Laws.
 In other words, employees are legally and administratively employed by NNRoad, but they will remain working on your company’s behalf.

 This solution enables a quick market entry into the Vietnamese market and avoids the hassle of establishing a subsidiary or branch office in Vietnam.

 Type of contracts in Vietnam